 Two cannot live as cheaply as one, especially if they are separated and trying to maintain two households.
 It is time to cut costs as much as possible.
 Cancel anything you do not need, like extra telephone lines or cable television.
 If there is any personal property you do not want or need, sell it with permission of the courts.

-However, do not cut off the utilities on your children and their mother without giving them plenty of notice.
-Make sure you can prove this notice to the court because leaving your children and their mother home without heat or light in December seldom sits well with the judge.
+However, do not cut off the utilities on your children and your spouse without giving them plenty of notice.
+Make sure you can prove this notice to the court because leaving your children and their parent home without heat or light in December seldom sits well with the judge.

 10. Safe Deposit Box

 You can establish a safe deposit box to store your valuables away from the house.
-If you already have a safe deposit box, and your children’s mother has access to it, you will want to remove your items and store them somewhere else.
+If you already have a safe deposit box and your spouse has access to it, you will want to remove your items and store them somewhere else.
 Make a list or take a picture or videotape of whatever is left in the box for proof later.
 The same goes for any storage unit you may have.